Professors Ischias By Bie

 Comics

-In one of Koot and Bie's calendar editions, De Bie made a humble attempt at drawing comics.
-Far from being a skilled draughtsman, he had no intention or pretense to actually become a professional artist.
-He merely wanted to satirize the comic industry.
-In the calendar edition of 1981 "Bie" wrote to "Koot" that he had developed a comic character, who could continue its adventures for 35 calendars to come.
-He also wrote that he had grown up reading text comics like 'Kapitein Rob' (by Pieter Kuhn), 'Tekko Taks' (by Henk Kabos) and 'Ketelbinkie' (by Wim Meuldijk), but didn't feel much affection towards popular comic series like Hergé's 'Tintin' and Morris' 'Lucky Luke'.
+In some editions of Koot and Bie's 'Bescheurkalender', Wim de Bie made a humble attempt at drawing comics.
+Far from being a skilled draftsman, he had no intention or pretense to make it look professional, but merely wanted to satirize the comic industry.
+In the 1981 calendar, "Bie" wrote to "Koot" that he had developed a comic character, who could continue its adventures for 35 calendars to come.
+He also wrote that he had grown up reading classic Dutch newspaper comics like Pieter Kuhn's 'Kapitein Rob', Henk Kabos's 'Tekko Taks' and Wim Meuldijk's 'Ketelbinkie', but didn't feel much affection towards popular Franco-Belgian comic series like Hergé's 'Tintin' and Morris' 'Lucky Luke'.
 What followed was a series of 11 daily panels with merely text balloons, in which the main character didn't dare to show itself.
 These panels were all signed "IEB".
-De Bie's drawing skills reappeared in the 1983 editon of the calendar, in which he brought the column of media sociologist 'Prof. Dr. Joseph Ischias' in comics format (this time signed "Weedebee").
-These episodes were made in the same naïve and non-pretentious style as writer Remco Campert's late 1970s cartoons.
+De Bie's drawing skills - this time signed with "Weedebee" - reappeared in the 1983 editon of the calendar, in which he brought the column of media sociologist 'Prof. Dr. Joseph Ischias' in comics format.
+These episodes were made in a similar naïve and non-pretentious style as the late 1970s cartoons of Dutch writer Remco Campert.

 Prof Dr. Joseph Ischias by Bie